MicrosoftDocs/SupportArticles-docs/support/mem/intune/software-distribution-best-practices.md

 ## Unsupported scenario: Deploy scripts or batch files

-The Intune service is usually used to deploy .msi or .exe files.
+The Intune service is used to deploy .msi or .exe files.
 Microsoft doesn't support using Intune to deploy custom scripts or batch files.

 ## References